mxrixs/ziro/README.md

   - 'Unused' part of the timline has a different color
 - Removed Podcast section from homepage.
 They can still be acessed via the sidebar and search.

 for any support please just go and use the original repository and the info that comes with it as this fork is only developed for the `nord` theme (in `colors.ini`) and for my specific setup.
+If you feel like using this nontheless any feedback or contribuation is encouraged!